 Studying isn’t the be-all and end-all of everything.
 Occasionally, going out and meeting with friends — outside of school — or talking to people, in general, helps take your mind of constant studying.
 This is also a really important outlet that offers you social opportunities.

-Then get ahead in English before Year 12 kicks off with a two-day creative writing workshop!
-Learn more.
+Then get ahead in English before Year 12 kicks off with a 9-day workshop!
+Learn more about our Year 12 English Holiday Course now.